Guardrails for Healthy Discipleship: Protecting Growth from Legalism, Comparison, and Fear

 Peter once turned and asked Jesus about another disciple’s future.
 Jesus answered simply:

-The Fall distorted identity by introducing rivalry and self-consciousness.
+The Fall distorted identity by introducing rivalry and self-consciousness: the moment Adam and Eve realized they were naked, they reached for covering and comparison.
 Restoration re-centers identity in Christ.
-Because He reigns now, you are accountable to Him, not to someone else’s pace or gifting.
+Because He reigns now, you are accountable to Him and to the particular life He has set before you, not to someone else’s pace, gifting, or visible formation.

 Discipleship Is Not Spiritual Intensity